Fintech Industry Overview

 Remember, we’re dealing with highly sensitive information.
 This is information that hackers would love to obtain at your expense.
 So here are a few additional actions you must take to prevent that:

-- Understand the legal agreements connected with using these APIs to access consumers’ financial data.
+- Understand the legal agreements connected with using these APIs to access consumers’ data.

 - Create a policy for data privacy and management.